 Your offering to the candidate can be improved in many ways that don’t cost much.
 Nontraditional benefits like flextime, telecommuting, gym memberships, and other options can be appealing to candidates whose goal is to find an employer that frees them to do their best work.
 If you simply can’t offer a higher salary, look for ways to offer support and work-life balance instead.
 Perform some due diligence to learn what non-cash incentives are most in demand in your market or industry.

 Staffing firms specialize in knowing the industries they serve.
 This means knowing who is hiring, who they’ve hired, and what they offered.
 Ask your recruiter to help you build a competitive offering and find the best ways to sell it to this particular candidate.
 Their expertise is an invaluable tool to help you craft a competitive offer that your top candidate will accept.

 At TERRA Staffing, we work closely with our clients to help them improve their hiring practices, find better candidates, and build competitive offers that help top people say “I accept!”
-Contact us today to learn more about our recruiting services in Seattle, Portland and Phoenix.
+Find one our branches today to learn more about our recruiting services.